 The Center for Academic Success and Advisement (CASA) offers students a one-stop resource for assistance with advising questions, academic support, and career services.
-CASA, located in Founders Hall 220, is home to Advisement, the Career Development Office, the Tutoring Center, as well as the Writing Center (located downstairs in FH 114-C).
+CASA, located in Founders Hall 220, is home to CASA Advising, Career Development, the Tutoring Center, as well as the Writing Center (located downstairs in FH 114-C).
 CASA provides a variety of services designed to help students thrive during their time at Francis Marion University.